 We raised enough money for Swindon Old Town Rotary to reach their £9000 target.
-Thier application for a global grant was successful so in total the Desai project received £31000.
+Thier application for a global grant from Rotary Foundation was successful so in total the Desai project received £31000.
 The project is being managed by Mike Welsh Swindon Old Town working closely with a Rotary Club in Nairobi.

 2015-2016 Project - DESAI SCHOOL